Sujith-KR/Sujith-KR/README.md

 # Hi there, I'm Sujith

 ## 👨‍💻 About Me
-I’m a **Data Analyst** and **Financial Analyst** with over 9 years of experience in finance, accounting, and business operations.
-My passion lies in **turning raw data into actionable insights** to drive strategic decisions.
-Combining strong financial expertise with growing analytical skills, I help businesses identify trends, optimize performance, and achieve growth.
+I am a passionate **Data Analyst** with over **10 years of accounting experience**, combining financial expertise with a keen interest in **data analysis** and **storytelling**.
+I believe that **data is everywhere**, and proper understanding and usage of data are essential for making better decisions and driving growth.

+With a strong foundation in accounting, I bring a unique perspective to analyzing data, identifying patterns, and uncovering insights that can guide strategic actions.
+As a Data Analyst, my goal is to let the data tell its story—revealing hidden opportunities, solving complex problems, and enabling informed decision-making.

+**Key Interests**: Data visualization, trend analysis, and actionable insights.
+**Philosophy**: Turning raw data into meaningful narratives that support business growth.
+**Aspiration**: To harness the power of data and help organizations thrive in an increasingly data-driven world.

 I specialize in:
 ✅ **Data Analysis** and **Visualization**
 ✅ **Business Intelligence**
-✅ **Financial Modeling** and Forecasting
+✅ **Financial Modeling** and **Forecasting**

-Currently, I’m upskilling in **Power BI**, **SQL**, and advanced **Python** to provide more impactful, data-driven solutions.
+Currently, I’m upskilling in **Power BI**, **SQL**, **Tablueau** and advanced **Python** to provide more impactful, data-driven solutions.

 ---